 The First Signs of Esports

 By most accounts, the first official video game competition on record happened at Stanford University on October 19, 1972.
 That event invited players to compete in a game called Spacewar, a space combat game that was first developed in 1962.
-Students gathered to compete against each other in this revolutionary game, with the top prize of a one year’s subscription of Rolling Stone magazine going to winner Bruce Baumgart.
+Students gathered to compete with the top prize of a year’s subscription to Rolling Stone magazine.

 In 1980, video game competitions hit the mainstream when Atari held the Space Invaders Championship.
-The event attracted over 10,000 players and helped bring video games out of the shadows as a niche product and firmly into the public’s eye.
+The event attracted over 10,000 players helping to bring gaming out of the shadows and firmly into the public’s eye.

 Building on the Momentum of the Space Invaders Championships

-Another significant event in competitive video gaming took place in 1980 when Walter Day created Twin Galaxies, an organization that would record and keeps world records in video gaming.
+Another significant event in competitive video gaming took place in 1980 when Walter Day created Twin Galaxies.
+The organization would record and keep world records in gaming.
 With an organization dedicated to keeping these records and the Guinness Book of World Records honoring them, the race for top scores developed around the world.

-Billy Mitchell became well known in the 1980’s for his mastery of various arcade games and world records in them including the popular Pac-Man and Donkey Kong arcade cabinet games.
-This craze caused video games to make their way onto television as shows like Starcade in the United States and First Class in the United Kingdom pitted players against each other in competitive gaming to battle for high scores.
+This craze caused video games to make their way onto television.
+Shows like Starcade in the United States and First Class in the United Kingdom pitted players against each other in competitive gaming to battle for high scores.

 Unfortunately, with a plethora of companies eager to get involved in the video games space, standards began to drop.
 The market became oversaturated with new titles due to over-projected demand.
-The lack of quality control and the waning interest in consoles compared to PC, caused a large-scale recession from 1983 to 1985, predominately in North America.
+The lack of quality control and the waning interest caused a recession from 1983 to 1985, predominately in North America.
 As a result, global revenue for video games took a massive hit.
-Gaming began being labelled a fad in the public eye, while also being vilified for its potentially addictive nature.
+Gaming began being labeled a fad in the public eye, while also being vilified for its potentially addictive nature.

 “Though it once appeared that children would never stop zapping asteroids and blowing up tanks, industry people say that many youngsters seem to have become jaded by Donkey Kong and Chopper Command and have switched to home computers or returned to traditional, non-electronic fun,” wrote the New York Times in 1983.

-However, the video game industry survived the recession, with the release of the NES console in Europe and NA playing a major role.
-Competitive gaming had already started to make its way into popular culture in the 1980s through arcades and home consoles, but the wider distribution of the internet in the early 1990s would change the face of it completely.
+The video game industry survived the recession, with the release of the NES console playing a major role.
+Competitive gaming had already started to make its way into popular culture in the 1980s through arcades and home consoles.
+However, wider distribution of the internet in the early 1990s would change the face of gaming completely.
 Advancements in 3D graphics (640 x 480!), the arrival of CD-Rom technology and more affordable home computers, were also key factors in the huge leap competitive gaming took at the start of the 1990s.

 Technology Ushers in New Era of Competitive Gaming

-While the Atari had its share of popularity during the 1980’s, the Nintendo Entertainment System (NES) took the controls, graphics, gameplay and accessibility of video games to a new level.
-The original NES made its way to North America in 1985, and the Super NES (SNES) was released in 1991.
-The Sega Genesis came out in 1989, sparking an “arms race” that would lead to video games getting exponentially better in a short period of time.
+While the Atari had its share of popularity during the 1980s, the NES took the controls, graphics, gameplay and accessibility of video games to a new level.
+The original NES made its way to North America in 1985, and the SNES was released in 1991.
+Sega released Genesis in 1989, sparking an “arms race” the defined gaming in the 90s.

 In addition to making video gaming more accessible to families around the world, Nintendo also helped competitive gaming continue to grow.
 The Nintendo World Championships ran in 1990 and toured the United States before eventually holding its championship games at Universal Studios in California.
 Nintendo held another world championship in 1994 to promote the SNES.
 The world finals of this event were held in San Diego, California.